 Will the buildings be open to cottagers?

 The Wigwam lobby and Assembly bathroom and back hall will be open.
-We ask that cottagers not enter the Inn.
+Unless you are joining us for meals in the dining room, we ask that cottagers not enter the Inn, in order to reduce exposure for our guests staying in the Inn.

 More information will be provided to cottagers in advance to the start of our Family Retreat Lite Program.